In Your House 12: It's Time

 In Your House 12: It's Time was the 12th In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE) and presented by Milton Bradley's Karate Fighters.
 It took place on December 15, 1996, at the West Palm Beach Auditorium in West Palm Beach, Florida.
 The name of the show was taken from Vader's catchphrase and indicated that he was originally scheduled to have a high profile match on the show, but due to injuries, he was absent from the event.

 The main event of the show was the first championship defense of newly crowned WWF Champion Sycho Sid, defending against former multi-time champion Bret Hart.
 The show featured five matches on the PPV portion, one match on the Free for All pre-show, and two dark matches.
 With the launch of the WWE Network in 2014, this show became available on demand, but it did not include the Free for All pre-show match.

-This event featured technical broadcast difficulties during the show and those who ordered the event on DirecTV, Request TV and Viewer's Choice were allowed to watch the broadcast again days later.
+This event experienced technical broadcast difficulties during the show and those who ordered the event on DirecTV, Request TV and Viewer's Choice were allowed to watch the broadcast again days later.

 Production

 Background

-In Your House was a series of monthly pay-per-view (PPV) shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
 They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
 In Your House 12: It's Time took place on December 15, 1996, at the West Palm Beach Auditorium in West Palm Beach, Florida.
 The name of the show was taken from Vader's catchphrase and indicated that he was originally scheduled to have a high profile match on the show, but due to injuries, he was absent from the event.

-Storylines

-In Your House 12: It's Time featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on Monday Night Raw and the World Wrestling Federation's (WWF) other television programs.
-Wrestlers portrayed a heel (wrestling term for those that portray the "bad guys") or a face (those who portray the "good guy") as they followed a series of events that built tension, and culminated into a wrestling match or series of matches.